Alberta’s Goat Creek Trail offers a fun mountain bike ride that traverses the beautiful valley between Mount Rundle and Sulphur Mountain.

 Biking the Goat Creek – Legacy Trail combo is a fun outing that will take the fast people 2 – 2.5 hours to do but mere mortals like myself who like to stop for pictures and smell the roses about 3-4 hours.
 The Goat Creek section took us two hours – and I definitely slowed the guys down.

-Canmore has everything from hostels to B&B’s, chain hotels to luxury ones.
+Canmore has everything from hostels to B&B’s, and chain hotels to luxury ones.